 I grew up in Slidell, Louisiana, just north of Lake Pontchartrain, a stone’s throw from the fine city of N’Awlins.
 When you spend your childhood in Cajun country, you develop a palate for good Cajun and Creole food.
-So, Bizzy’s recommendation of Dodie’s Cajun Diner in Addison was a perfect one for me, especially since I’d been craving a nice plate of crawfish etouffee.
+So, food nerdy app recommendation of Dodie’s Cajun Diner was a perfect one for me, especially since I’d been craving a nice plate of crawfish etouffee.

-My husband, David, and I dined out around 7pm on a Sunday night.
+My husband, David, and I dined out around 7 pm on Sunday.
 Dodie’s has a sort of sports bar, seat-yourself atmosphere, and the place was almost deserted when we walked in.
 Some of the tables were also dirty or uncleared, which was somewhat less than impressive, but we found a clean booth and sat down.

-I checked in to Foursquare and found a few recommendations for our order, including one from our very own Elysa for the fried pickles.
+I checked Foursquare and found a few recommendations for our order, including one from our own Elysa for the fried pickles.
 Another Foursquare tip recommended the Pasta Monica with Blackened Chicken.
-David went for the pasta and I ordered the Crawfish Half n’ Half: half crawfish etouffee, half fried crawdad, and hopefully, all delicious.
+David went for the pasta, and I ordered the Crawfish Half & Half: half crawfish etouffee, half fried crawdad, and hopefully, all delicious.

 And when our entrees arrived, the portions were huge and looked amazing:

 However, the taste did not quite live up to the presentation.
 One review on Yelp noted that Dodie’s was sort of a sanitized Cajun cuisine, and after a few bites, I had to agree.